WeblateOrg/weblate/docs/admin/checks.rst

 Here is a list of flags currently accepted:

 ``rst-text``
-    Treat a text as an RST document, affects :ref:`check-same`.
+    Treat a text as an reStructuredText document, affects :ref:`check-same`.
 ``md-text``
     Treat text as a Markdown document.
 ``dos-eol``